-

 Stage 3:

-Crews are currently asphalting sections of the path in Lismore Park and on Lismore Street, and construction will soon begin on a speed table and adjoining footpaths at the intersection of Hedditch Street and Little Street.
-This work is expected to be completed by Friday 8 December.
+Crews have completed asphalting sections of the path in Lismore Park and construction of a speed table and adjoining footpaths at the intersection of Hedditch Street and Little Street.

 Working with you